AGuyNamedDJ/Hacker-News/README.md

 ---

-10/27 Lectures with the package json info in the scripts value
+10/27 Lectures with the package json info in the scripts valueListing Posts working on the app.js file

---- Current Locatioin 7.
-Create route w/ list of all post titles & authors